Blendify/blender-manual/blender_docs/manual/editors/graph_editor/fcurves/fmodifiers.rst

 Gives the curve a stepped appearance by rounding values down within a certain range of frames.

 Step Size
-   Specify the number of frames to hold each frame Offset
+   Specify the number of frames to hold each frame.
+Offset
    Reference number of frames before frames get held.
 Use to get hold for '1-3' vs '5-7' holding patterns.
 Use Start Frame
-   Restrict modifier to only act before its 'end' frame Use End Frame
+   Restrict modifier to only act before its 'end' frame.
+Use End Frame
-   Restrict modifier to only act after its 'start' frame
+   Restrict modifier to only act after its 'start' frame.